q4z1/hyprdashboard-qt6/README.md

 and a binding to a keyboard shortcut like: `bind = $mainMod, D, exec, /path/to/hyprdash.sh -d` in order to toggle dashboard.

+ ## Configuration:
+ copy `hyprdash.json.example` to `~/config/hyprdash/hyprdash.conf` - it should speak for itself.
+... always keep a backup!
+If there is any json syntax error, the file will be overwritten.